gitlabhq/omnibus-gitlab/doc/settings/database.md

 After making the changes above, an administrator should run `gitlab-ctl reconfigure`.
-If you experience any issues in regards to the service not listening on TCP, try directly restarting the service with `gitlab-ctl restart postgresql`
+If you experience any issues in regards to the service not listening on TCP, try directly restarting the service with `gitlab-ctl restart postgresql`.

 > **Note:**
 Some included scripts of the Omnibus package, such as `gitlab-psql` expect the